 Exams are delivered online and Candidates must provide their own computer with:

 At this time, the exam delivery system does not support any Linux/Unix based Operating Systems.
-Please check back in late January for an update to this status.
+Please check back in Mid February 2021, for an update to this status.

 Current version of Chrome or Chromium

 you don’t need to install a virtual machine, use a client machine, or anything beyond a Chrome or Chromium browser

 Make sure you have third party cookies turned on for the duration of the exam.

 Ensure others on the same internet connection are not performing activities that use excessive bandwidth (i.e. holding conference calls, streaming content, gaming, etc.)